How Stem Cells Can be Used to Address the Symptoms of Disease?

 Can Autism Be Cured by Stem Cells?

-Stem cell therapy is a valuable advancement in the treatment of autism.
+Stem cell therapy is a valuable advancement in the care of autism.
 A diagnosis of autism means that the areas of the brain responsible for memory regulation, concentration, attention, and speech have been damaged or, possibly, destroyed.

 Stem cells have unique capabilities in influencing metabolism and the immune system, and in restoring damaged cells and tissues, including those of the brain.
-This makes stem cell treatment the very latest in advanced therapies for children and adults suffering from autism.
+This makes stem cell therapy the very latest in advanced therapies for children and adults suffering from autism.

-For a complete list of stem cell treatments that are available at NSI Stem Cell Centers, go to the Stem Cell Therapy menu on our website.
+For a complete list of stem cell therapies that are available at NSI Stem Cell Centers, go to the Stem Cell Therapy menu on our website.
 It’s updated regularly as more stem cell therapies develop.

 What Is a Stem Cell Injection?